Adil Rami: Early career

 Rami registered as a youth player for Étoile Fréjus Saint-Raphaël, then known as ES Fréjus, in 1994 at the age of nine.
-Despite harbouring ambitions of playing football professionally, Rami only played the sport as a hobby and worked for city hall to support himself.
+Despite harbouring ambitions of playing football professionally, Rami played the sport as only a hobby and worked for city hall to support himself.
 He made his amateur debut for the club during the 2003–04 season while Fréjus were playing in the Championnat de France amateur, the fourth division of French football.
 He appeared in four matches in his first season.
 In the 2004–05 season, Rami appeared in 24 matches as Fréjus finished mid-table.

 Ahead of the 2005–06 season, Rami switched to playing in central defence.
 He initially played as an offensive player often in the midfield, but following an injury to a teammate, whom Rami described as his best friend, his coaches inserted him into defence.
 The transition was a success, with Rami appearing in 30 matches with Fréjus finishing mid-table for the third consecutive season.
 Midway through the campaign, Rami was offered a trial by professional club Lille.
 Eager to leave the amateur club, he took the opportunity and after a week's training session with Lille, which Rami described as "hard", he was signed to an amateur contract with Fréjus receiving €10,000.